neozhaoliang/awesome-shaders-in-taichi/README.md

+This repo is going to contain:

+1. awesome shadertoy demos exported to Taichi
-Awesome ShaderToy demos written in Taichi
+2. awesome physically based animations written in Taichi
+3. awesome Fragmentarium artworks exported to Taichi.

+Anyway, just awesome.

 |     |     |
 |:---:|:---:|